polkadot-developers/substrate-docs/content/md/en/docs/test/set-up-a-test-network.md

    cp ./target/release/parachain-template-node ../bin/parachain-template-node-v0.9.30-1000
    ```

-   As this example illustrates, it's generally a good practice to append the version and paraId to the binary name to keep the files in the `bin` folder organized.
+   As this example illustrates, it's generally a good practice to append the version and `paraId` to the binary name to keep the files in the `bin` folder organized.

 ### Add the second parachain binary

-Each parachain must have a unique identifier, so to create a second parachain for the test network you need to edit the default chain specification to specify a different paraId.
+Each parachain must have a unique identifier, so to create a second parachain for the test network you need to edit the default chain specification to specify a different `paraId`.

 To add the second parachain binary to the working folder:

 1. Open the `substrate-parachain-template/node/src/chain_spec.rs` file in a text editor.

-2. Modify the Local Testnet to use paraId `1001` instead of the default paraId `1000`:
+2. Modify the Local Testnet configuration to use the identifier `1001` instead of the default identifier `1000`.

+   There are two instances to change in the `local_testnet_config` function:

    ```rust
    pub fn local_testnet_config() -> ChainSpec {